LAV-ESG/getting-started/SoftwareSetup.md

 ## Other things you might need

 ### Polybox
-We recommend mirroring your files to [polybox](https://polybox.ethz.ch).
-If you are an LAV employee, use the fileserver (do not use local storage, there is no back up).
+We recommend mirroring your files to [polybox](https://polybox.ethz.ch):

+*Note to LAV employees: use the fileserver (never local storage, there is no back up).*

 1. Log in to [polybox](https://polybox.ethz.ch), click your name in the top right and click `Settings`
 2. Download the client for your platform and set it up.